 Part D: Prescription Drug Coverage

-Part D helps pay for prescription drugs.
+Does Medicare pay for prescriptions?
+The answer is yes—Part D helps pay for prescription drugs.
 Part D is offered by private drug plans who are approved by Medicare.
-Part D is funded by premiums that you pay for, general revenues from the federal government, and by state payments.
+Part D is funded by premiums you pay, general revenues from the federal government, and by state payments.

 Medicare Supplemental Insurance (Medigap)